cosinusalpha/blitzschnell/README.md

-# BlitzSchnell
+# ⚡ BlitzSchnell

 <p align="center">
   <img src="https://img.shields.io/badge/Python-3.9+-blue.svg" alt="Python Version">
   <img src="https://img.shields.io/badge/License-MIT-green.svg" alt="License">
 </p>

-**BlitzSchnell** is a Python library for automatic performance optimization of common parameters like thread counts, batch sizes, chunk sizes, and timeouts.
+**⚡ BlitzSchnell** is a Python library for automatic performance optimization of common parameters like thread counts, batch sizes, chunk sizes, and timeouts.
 It eliminates the guesswork from performance tuning by automatically adapting these parameters at runtime based on measured performance.

-## Why BlitzSchnell?
+## Why ⚡ BlitzSchnell?

 Have you ever asked yourself: